Getting Started

 As information is extracted from the source files, it is written to the Qimera project.

-For rich formats with soundings (XYZ footprints calculated during acquisition or online), Qimera can directly convert the online XYZ for each file during import and write them to a QPD, which is the the QPS internal format for processed point data.
+For rich formats with soundings (XYZ footprints calculated during acquisition or online), Qimera can directly convert the online XYZ for each file during import and write them to a QPD, which is the QPS internal format for processed point data.
 The QPD files are then written to the project.
-Currently, this process is only possible with Kongsberg .ALL data and .GSF files.

 For acquisition by Qinsy users, the QPDs computed while online are used directly without recomputing.
 For file formats that contain complete sonar information and all supporting ancillary data, Qimera can calculate XYZ footprints for each file after import and write it to a QPD.